cboettig/ews-review/manuscript-w-refs.md

   stochasticity.
 These distinct mechanisms of disturbance and environmental change are coupled -- as the environment deteriorates, moving the system right on the diagram, the probability that a disturbance crosses the threshold increases.
-From Bel et al. (2012).]: Bel2012example.png [Receiver-operating characteristic (ROC) curves illustrate the trade-off between false positive and true positive detection rates of an EWS.
+From Bel et al. (2012).]: Bel2012example.pdf [Receiver-operating characteristic (ROC) curves illustrate the trade-off between false positive and true positive detection rates of an EWS.
 Perfect warning signals (solid curve) would identify all thresholds while generating no false positives, while very poor signals would have no ability to distinguish false from true signals (dotted line).
-In reality, warning signals' have a trade-off between the two which is described by a curve (dotted line) or summarized by the area under the ROC curve]: ROC.png
+In reality, warning signals' have a trade-off between the two which is described by a curve (dotted line) or summarized by the area under the ROC curve]: ROC.pdf